taunsquared/neuronautas.github.io-2022/_pages/2021-showcase.md

 ## Project 008

-{% include video id="iQJ-bssjkYE" provider="youtube" %}
+{% include figure image_path="/assets/images/final-projects/Projeto008.svg" alt="A slide from the final presentation of the Project 008 group, who studied the behavior of a baby octopus at the Vasco da Gama aquario." caption="A slide from the final presentation of the Project 008 group, who studied the behavior of a baby octopus at the Vasco da Gama aquario." %}

 **Project 008** dove into the mysteries of how a young octopus at the Vasco de Gama aquarium in Algés learns.
+Using food in a jar as a motivator, these students stuied whether octopus can differentiate colors.
+[Click here](https://youtu.be/iQJ-bssjkYE) to watch a video of their pilot test at the Vasco de Gama aquarium.

 Students: Margarida Oliveira, Francisca Gonçalves & Maria Pinheiro.